simeononsecurity/simeononsecurity.ch/content/red-team-course/open-source-intelligence/index.en.md

 ______

+## Why Collection Discipline Matters

+Public data reduces contact with the target, but collection still leaves search, API, and account records.
+Older OSINT practice treated screenshots as proof, while modern work records source, time, query, confidence, and corroboration.
+Passive collection and a fictional domain provide the same verification exercise without targeting a real person. **Stop at the boundary set by law and the engagement scope.**

+______

 ## Common Mistakes

 - Skipping the Whois ownership check and scanning a third-party block.
 - Using search operators one at a time instead of stacking them.
 - Treating Shodan banners as optional before planning recon.
 - Ignoring subdomains and certificate logs, and missing most of the surface.
+- Querying from your real machine or a personal account, and tipping the target.
 - Firing at an address which ownership did not clearly resolve to the customer.

 ______